crolllab/IBIOL-compute-resources/README.md

 ### Data backup

-The data on the LEGcompute server is ***not backed up*** in any way.
-It is your responsibility to make backups of your raw data, analyzed data or scripts that you may store on the server.
+***CAUTION: No backups are made of your data on the server.
+It is your responsability to create meaningful copies at regular intervals.***

 ### Queuing system (slurm)